Collecting Property Tax

 After the beginning of the new year, the public services department publishes a list of delinquent taxes in the official paper of the county.

 Nicollet County has several options for paying your property taxes.
 Select the one that works best for you.
-Please remember, Nicollet County does not accept credit card payments taken over the counter.
+Nicollet County now accepts credit card payments taken over the counter.
+There is a 2.45% convenience fee when we run the cards.
+That 2.45% fee will be in addition to your tax amount due.